LukePappa/Ourism/k.md

 What exists is the direct and immediate reality of Divine Love.
-This reality has become distorted into egocentric desire, leading to the false perception of separation and multiplicity.
+It has become distorted into egocentric desire, leading to the false perception of separation and multiplicity.
 Our purpose is to attune ourselves to God by learning to love one another selflessly.